mazwat/mazwat.github.io/arduino-lm.md

 In this lecture we will look at Arduino in subsequent lectures we will explore the other elements of the workflow.

 ## Introduction to the Arduino UNO
- The arduino is a single board microcontroller designed to be used a controller for robotics and electronics projects.
+The Arduino UNO is a single board microcontroller designed to be used a controller for robotics and electronics projects.
- It is comprised of a

 ### The Board